About your teacher

 I started Pilates in 1996.
 I had a prolapsed disc a few years earlier and felt fluctuating but constant pain for almost five years.
 A factor in developing the injury was a long term postural problem and I found that I could use Pilates to address both these things.

 In 1996 I trained at the Edinburgh Pilates Centre for 14 months.
 At the time this was the only studio in Scotland and few people had even heard of Pilates.
-As there were no mat classes in existence at the time, I had no one to refer to, so I started my own.
+As there were no mat classes in existence and I had no one to refer to, so I started my own.
 I’ve been teaching Pilates ever since.

 Before studying pilates I worked in nursing and osteopathy